osohq/oso/new-docs/content/any/project/design-principles.md

     user in project.managers();
 ```

-The policy stays short and relatively flat because oso handles the evaluation.
+The policy stays short and relatively flat because Oso handles the evaluation.
 You don’t need to specify *how* to apply these rules.
-If we query oso using the
+If we query Oso using the
-above policy to see if a user can read an expense, oso will handle everything
+above policy to see if a user can read an expense, Oso will handle everything
 from determining which rules it needs to apply and their relative ordering, to
 calling into the host application to lookup the email field on the user object.
-You give oso all the ingredients, then oso searches through everything and puts
+You give Oso all the ingredients, then Oso searches through everything and puts
 them together in the necessary order to make a decision.

 ## Freedom to Extend

 Some applications may never need to go beyond basic role-based access control
 (RBAC).
-You can express that in oso easily.
+You can express that in Oso easily.
 And likewise ABAC,
 and inheritance, etc.
-oso is purposefully agnostic to the *kind* of authorization logic
+Oso is purposefully agnostic to the *kind* of authorization logic
 that you need; its job is to make expressing simple policies easy,
 and complex policies possible.

-Because the oso policy engine is an interpreter for a Turing-complete
+Because the Oso policy engine is an interpreter for a Turing-complete
 domain specific language, it is not limited to a fixed set of configuration
 parameters, or prescribed authorization structures.
 And because it offers
 direct integration with your application’s data and methods, it is not